Photonsters/ESParaSite/README.md

-# ESParaSite temperature logger (ESP Chip-based Parameter loggger with integrated website)
+# ESParaSite temperature logger (ESP Chip-based Parameter logger with integrated website)

 ### Compatible with ESP8266 and ESP32